Connect with us

 In the race for chief justice, former federal magistrate judge Jerry Lynch, who is running against Cory Swanson, a county prosecutor backed by Republicans, has been more direct than Bidegaray.

-Montanans must be “free from government interference, especially when it to reproductive rights,” Lynch said at a campaign event, according to the Montana Free Press.
+Montanans must be “free from government interference, especially when it comes to reproductive rights,” Lynch said at a campaign event, according to the Montana Free Press.

 Lynch’s candidacy has triggered some early opposition spending.
 Montanans for Fair Judiciary, a conservative group, sent mailers calling Lynch a “liberal trial lawyer,” the outlet reported.